RuncibleSpoon/f5_provisioner/scenarios/README.md

 For this test scenario you can first configure the BIG-IP to proxy traffic to the container running on port 3000 on the app server, then check out a simple hack, then configure BIG-IP to protect the application, and run the test again.

-First, run the [AS3](http://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/) declaration using the juiceshop playbook in the AS3 directory
+First, run the [AS3](http://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/) declaration using the as3.py script:

-`ansible-playbook juiceshop.yml`
+`$python ~/F5AppSvcDemo/as3.py juiceshop.json`

 Now navigate to the juiceshop app